"Whatever happens, conduct yourselves in a manner worthy of the Gospel of Christ."

 - the student's continuing presence in the school creates, in the principal's opinion, an unacceptable risk to the safety of another person.

-A principal shall consider recommending an expulsion of a pupil if he or she believes that the pupil has engaged in any of the following activities while at school, at a school-related activity or in other circumstances where engaging in the activity will have an impact on the school climate:
+A principal shall suspend and may consider recommending an expulsion of a pupil if he or she believes that the pupil has engaged in any of the following activities while at school, at a school- related activity or in other circumstances (including off school property) where engaging in the activity will have an impact on the school climate:

-- Trafficking in weapons, illegal and/or restricted drugs;
+- Trafficking in weapons or in illegal drugs

-(2) the student's continuing presence in the school creates, in the principal's opinion, an unacceptable risk to the safety of another person
+- Bullying, if, i. the pupil has previously been suspended for engaging in bullying, and ii. the pupil’s continuing presence in the school creates an unacceptable risk to the safety of another person.

-- An act considered by the principal to be significantly injurious to the moral tone of the school and/or to the physical or mental well-being of others;
+- Any act considered by the principal to be a serious violation of the Board or school Code of Conduct